lyz-code/blue-book/docs/watchdog.md

 SysRq is a 'magical' key combo you can hit which the kernel will respond to regardless of whatever else it is doing, unless it is completely locked up.
 It can also be used by echoing letters to /proc/sysrq-trigger, like we're doing here.

 In this case, the letter c means perform a system crash and take a crashdump if configured.
+# Monitoring a watchdog
+## Monitoring a software watchdog

+Check the steps under the [watchdog to monitor zfs](zfs.md#monitor-the-watchdog) article.
 # Troubleshooting
 ## Watchdog hardware is disabled error on boot

 According to the discussion at [the kernel mailing list](https://lore.kernel.org/linux-watchdog/20220509163304.86-1-mario.limonciello@amd.com/T/#u) it means that the system contains hardware watchdog but it has been disabled (probably by BIOS) and Linux cannot enable the hardware.